ipfabric/docs/docs/Getting_Started/platform_first_steps/02-access_ui.md

 !!! hint "Invalid default admin credentials"

     In case that that default system username and password are not working, please gin to the System administration running on port `8443`.
 After login as `osadmin` user go to **Create admin** and create a new local administrator account.
 With this new account, you can login to the main IP Fabric user interface and change a password to the default admin account or delete him.
-See [Create Local Administrator](../../system_administration/admin_ui/create_local_administrator.md) page.
+See [Create Local Administrator](../../IP_Fabric_Settings/System_admin_UI/create_local_administrator.md).